Aphaenogaster longiceps – Australia

 2/ an Australian veterinary certificate

 These documents attest to our official authorization to collect and export queens of this species.
-We import them by fast carrier, whatever the cost, in order to ensure good transport conditions.
-Each colony is then checked one by one to confirm the absence of parasites and the presence of brood.
+We import them via express courier, regardless of the cost, to ensure safe transport.
+Each colony is then individually inspected to confirm the absence of parasites and the presence of brood.

-Fourmiculture is also a recognized establishment of the French veterinary services, in possession of a certificate of capacity for the breeding and sale of ants, validated by myrmecologists, civil and environmental protection services (decision No. 2016195-0002 from the Directorate Department of Population Protection).
+Fourmiculture is also an establishment recognized by the French veterinary services, in possession of a certificate of competence for the breeding and sale of ants, validated by myrmecologists, civil and environmental protection services (decision No. 2016195-0002 of the Departmental Directorate for the Protection of Populations).

-Each colony is labelled, has a lot number, and has been professionally tracked from queen collection to delivery.
+Each colony is labeled, bears a batch number, and has been professionally tracked from queen collection to delivery.

-As an individual, the breeding of this species does not require any authorization because it is neither protected, nor threatened, nor invasive, nor dangerous.
-We remind you, however, that the law prohibits the release of a non-native species and proposes the resumption of your colonies.
+As a private individual, breeding this species does not require any authorization as it is neither protected, nor threatened, nor invasive, nor dangerous.
+However, we remind you that the law prohibits releasing a non-native species and offer to take back your colonies.

 _____________________________________________________________